action > contact your legislators and the Governor

-Or, if you're in the metro area, call 1-651-296-2146 (House Public Information Services) and asks who represents you based on your address/city/zip.
-Out of the metro area, call 1-800-657-3550.
-The '651' number is the House switchboard and they will connect you directly to your Representative’s or Senator's office.
+Another option to find your legislators: If you're in the metro area, call 1-651-296-2146 (House Public Information Services) and asks who represents you based on your address/city/zip.
+Our of the metro area, call 1-800-657-3550.
+The '651' number is the House switchboard and they will connect you directly to your Representatives/ or Senator's office.

 What to say or write

 Legislators want to hear directly from constituents.
 All accept calls, emails or letters.
-(Calls work best because not all legislators respond to emails.)
+(Calls work best because not all legislators respond to emails quickly.)